LaunchCodeEducation/linux/content/bash-streams-redirection-pipe/walkthrough/redirect-stdout-append-file/index.md

 ![echo "Good morning!" >> hello-from-bash.txt && cat hello-from-bash.txt](pictures/append-echo-2.png?classes=border)

-The `STDOUT` redirect append operator simply added the new text to the contents of the file.
+The `STDOUT` redirect append operator simply added the text to the contents of the file.